Batangas Eastern Colleges: Post-war years (1945 to 1972)

 After the country was liberated in 1945 from the Japanese occupation, Batangas Eastern Academy resumed its operations to the students from San Juan, Batangas, and its neighboring towns, primarily the town of Rosario in Batangas and the towns of Tiaong and Sariaya in Quezon.
-On June 13, 1946, the school was again granted official recognition as a complete high school.
+On June 13, 1946, the school was again officially recognized as a complete high school.
 In 1947, it branched to the barangays of Buhaynasapa in 1947 and Laiya in 1951.
-However, these were not turned to be financially feasible for the school, leading them to its closure.
+However, these were not found to be financially feasible for the school, leading them to its closure.
 The Buhaynasapa branch of the school operated until 1953.

 In 1947, the school established the College Department, which offered Junior Normal College courses that would lead to having an ETC (Elementary Teacher Certificate) for aspiring teachers and a Training Department for students from grades one to six.
-However, in 1958, the school stopped offering college-level as they began to focus on the operations of the high school department that was resulted from an increased number of enrollees in the said division.
-The college department remained dormant for the next twelve years and in 1970, the said department was revived and began offering two-year college courses in arts and science.
-Unfortunately on September 21, 1972, due to the declaration of Martial Law by then-President Ferdinand Marcos, all schools were forced to be closed, leading to BEA's college department became dormant until 2003.
+However, in 1958, the school stopped offering college-level as they began to focus on the operations of the high school department which resulted from an increased number of enrollees in the said division.
+The college department remained dormant for the next twelve years.
+In 1970, the said department was revived and began offering two-year college courses in arts and science.
+Unfortunately on September 21, 1972, due to the declaration of Martial Law by then-President Ferdinand Marcos, all schools were forced to be closed, leading to BEA's college department becoming dormant until 2003.

 Martial law years and beyond

-In the school year 1991–1992, the Batangas Eastern Academy formed a day-care center to its campus, pioneered by then-Barangay Captain of Poblacion, Joaquin M. Salud (Libertad's husband) with support from the Department of Social Welfare and Development (DSWD).
-In the school year 1992–1993, the first Kindergarten classes began their operations and it began the formation of the school's pre-elementary and elementary school departments and the permits of operating these divisions were secured.
+In the school year 1991–1992, the Batangas Eastern Academy formed a day-care center on its campus, pioneered by then-Barangay Captain of Poblacion, Joaquin M. Salud (Libertad's husband) with support from the Department of Social Welfare and Development (DSWD).
+In the school year 1992–1993, the first Kindergarten classes began their operations and began the formation of the school's pre-elementary and elementary school departments, and the permits for operating these divisions were secured.
 On April 13, 1998, the pre-elementary and elementary school departments of Batangas Eastern Academy were recognized as a complete Elementary School by the government.